61st Engineer Legion Mixed Battalion

 Creation of the 61e BMGL

-The traditions of the 61e BMGL were those of the 61st Engineer Battalion (1939-1940) from France and the 61st Engineer-Legion Battalion (1949-1955) from the Indochina campaign.
-Under its fanion decorated with the 1939-45 War Cross and the Overseas Operations War Cross, which bore a palm for a mention in dispatches, the battalion grouped together the elements that had worked at Canjuers for the past three years.
+The 61e BMGL inherited the traditions of the 61st Engineer Battalion (1939–1940) in France and the 61st Engineer-Legion Battalion (1949–1955) from the Indochina campaign.
+Under its fanion, decorated with the 1939–45 War Cross and the Overseas Operations War Cross (including a palm for a citation in orders), the battalion brought together the engineer elements that had been working at Canjuers for the previous three years.

-At the beginning, the strength of the battalion was 511 men, including 24 officers, 91 non-commissioned officers, and 396 men (sappers, conscripts, and legionnaires).
-Lieutenant Colonel Debent, a former lieutenant with the 2e BEP in Indochina, took overall command.
+At the beginning, the strength of the battalion was 511 men: 24 officers, 91 non-commissioned officers, and 396 enlisted personnel (sappers, conscripts, and legionnaires).
+Lieutenant Colonel Debent, a former lieutenant with the 2e BEP in Indochina, assumed overall command.

-As for the Legion Construction Company (CTL), it consisted of 151 men, including 6 officers, 23 non-commissioned officers and 122 legionnaires.
-They were divided into a command platoon and three construction platoons.
+The Legion Construction Company numbered 151 men, including 6 officers, 23 non-commissioned officers, and 122 legionnaires.
+It was organized into a command platoon and three construction platoons.
 The company remained under Captain Doussau, who had commanded it since its formation in 1968.

 61e BMGL - 61 BMGL - Foreign Legion - France - Paris - Draguignan - map - location